Hochopepper/SwordToShield/CoreRules.md

 #### Casting a Spell
 When casting a spell as an action, refer to the spell's listing in the spell compendium and follow the instructions listed.
+If a spell refers to a spell attack, whether ranged or melee, the modifier for this attack is your spellcasting ability modifier + your proficiency bonus.
 Spell will reference many parameters as shorthand, the full explainations are as follows:

 ##### Spell Range
 For a spell to target a creature or object it must be within the spell's range